-Israeli couscous salad with white beans and a mix of raw and lightly steamed veggies in homemade, creamy avocado-lemon dressing.
+This super easy Israeli Couscous Salad recipe stars white beans and a mix of raw and lightly-steamed veggies in homemade, creamy avocado-lemon dressing.

 - 1/4 cup minced sweet onion